 Healthy Eating : Transform your Life

 Just one smoothie a day!
 Done right, a smoothie-a-day is an astonishingly healthy habit.
 The trendy drink can balance your nutrient levels, bring on sparkling beauty, trigger mental clarity and put an energetic spring in your step.
 Done wrong, they can cause weight gain, spike blood sugar, trigger skin and digestion issues, and exceed your budget.
-Be creative with my smoothie ingredient charts or just follow one of my super simple recipes here.
+Be creative with my smoothie ingredient charts (free download on this page!) or just follow one of my super simple smoothie recipes here.

 Try Frozen Zucchini, Chia and Buckwheat as Smoothie Thickeners

 Bananas are great, but if you are among those who aren't keen on the distinctive flavor bananas impart, or are even allergic, there are other options.
-While I use banana in a few recipes, I also like to get that thickening, sweetening and potassium and fiber boost from other options, such as frozen zucchini, riced cauliflower, butternut squash and other ingredients not typically found in a smoothie.
-Take a look at my smoothie recipe gallery to choose a banana-free green smoothie recipe!
+While I use banana in a few recipes, I also like to get that thickening, sweetening and potassium and fiber boost from other options, such as frozen zucchini, riced cauliflower, pumpkin puree and other ingredients not typically found in a smoothie.
+Take a look at my Banana-Free Smoothie Collection to choose a banana-free smoothie recipe!